wheeyls/postcss-only-directive/README.md

 postcss([ require('postcss-only-directive')({ whitelist: [] }) ])
 ```

+See [PostCSS] docs for examples for your environment.

 ### Whitelist

 The `whitelist` is a list of strings specifies a list of `@only` directives that will be supported.
 If you pass a